GronorthBuddyGuy/zephyr_phyphox-ble/README.md

 ## Contact

-Contact for issues, contributions as git patches or general information contact at chavez-bermudez@fh-aachen.de
+Contact for issues, contributions as git patches or general information at chavez-bermudez@fh-aachen.de